 6. How long does shipping take if I order from the LDS Home Storage Center online?

 Orders typically leave the distribution center within a day or two after they are placed, but when you get your order depends on how quickly Fed Ex can get it to you based on where you live.
 Orders are shipped from Utah via Fed Ex ground.
 Larger orders may be shipped by Fed-Ex Freight.
 An email confirmation with shipping information is sent with tracking information once the product is shipped.

 From Misty: You can use this map to estimate how long it will take to get from Utah to you via Fed Ex Ground.
 Also, remember to factor in the 1-2 days it will take to leave the distribution center in Utah.

 7. Can storage food is shipped internationally from an LDS Home Storage Center?
 If so, how and what is the cost?

 Unfortunately, at this time, food items from the home storage center cannot be shipped to addresses outside the United States.

-#8 – What is the return policy for storage food purchased at the Home Centers?
+8. What is the return policy for storing food purchased at the Home Centers?

 All items, except 25-pound bulk bags, can be returned or exchanged within 90 calendar days after purchase.
 However, bulk items cannot be returned or exchanged.